1. Program Overview

-Each Australian University is asked to conduct an internal process to nominate up to 10 unranked students.
+Each Australian University will conduct an internal process to nominate up to 10 students (nominees should not be ranked).
 Australian Universities should make nominations accessible to all eligible students enrolled at that university.

 Australian Universities should consider the eligibility and selection criteria when conducting their nomination process.

 Nominations must be submitted through the New Colombo Plan Online website.
 The Department of Education and Training will provide New Colombo Plan Liaison Officers for Scholarships with instructions on how to submit nominations.

 The following details about applicants will be requested in the online nomination form: